enokaeru/navigation/Report.md

 # Report

 ## Learning  Algorithm
+I implement DQN algorithm for the project.
+DQN algorithm is off-policy, model-free algorithm.
+DQN algorithm is that it extends approximation of Q function in Q learning to deep neural net.

+DQN algorithm learning are more easy to learn than policy-gradient algorithm.

 I adapt priorities replay buffer, dueling network, double dqn, Multi-step learning.
 Hyper parameters are below, along to paper, git-hub repository.